Inverse Optimization with Noisy Data

+Next, note the enumeration algorithm returns a solution $\hat{\theta}_n \in \arg\min\{Q_n(\theta; \epsilon)\ |\ \theta\in\mathcal{T}(\delta)\}$, which also satisfies $\hat{\theta}_n \in z\text{-}\arg\min \{Q_n(\theta; \epsilon)\ |\ \theta\in\Theta\}$.
+The result follows from applying the first line of the proof. \Halmos\endproof Theorem 5 states that the estimate obtained using the enumeration algorithm will be at most a distance of $d$ from the set of optimal solutions to \textsf{IOP-SAA}.
+It immediately follows that for small $d$, the solution of the enumeration algorithm will retain the desirable statistical properties of the solutions to \textsf{IOP-SAA}.
 As mentioned above, in the special case where \textsf{FOP} is a strictly convex optimization problem we can simplify the algorithm by setting $\epsilon = 0$.
 We have a corresponding result about the correctness of the algorithm in this case.

 \begin{theorem} Suppose $\mathbf{A1}$,$\mathbf{A2}$ and $\mathbf{R1}$ hold.
 If $f(x,u,\theta)$ is strictly convex in $x$ (for fixed $u\in\mathcal{U}$ and $\theta\in\Theta$), then given any $d > 0$ there exists $\Delta > 0$ such that if $\hat{\theta}_n$ is computed using the enumeration algorithm for $\epsilon = 0$ and any $0 < \delta \leq \Delta$, then $\mathrm{dist}(\hat{\theta}_n,\arg\min \{Q_n(\theta)\ |\ \theta\in\Theta\}) < d$. \end{theorem}